grz0zrg/fsynth/documentation/mk/docs/tutorials/pjs.md

 Fragment has full support for the Processing.js visualization language through Fragment inputs, the Processing.js sketch is rendered into a texture and passed to the fragment shader.

-This feature allow to build almost anything within Fragment.
+This feature allow to build almost anything within Fragment, it is a logical complement to the fragment shader.

 ## How-to